 11. Get close with nature at the Camperdown Wildlife Centre

 A trip to Camperdown Wildlife Center is a must during your visit to the Camperdown Country Park.
 This wildlife facility contains at least around three hundred of wildlife animals.
 Two of their most famous animals are the European Brown Bear couple; Comet and Star.
 Aside from the bear couple, they also cater to numerous birds such as the golden eagle, and several lemurs.

 You can learn how zoo keeping works and also feed the creatures.
 Lastly, the wildlife center offers a café and store where you can blow off some steam, shop, and relax.

 One way to experience Dundee to its fullest is by experiencing one of their ways to get food supplies and work.
 Learning how to fish the “Dundee Way” is a great start if you want to experience their usual routines personally.

 They also provide training for fishing newbies and sell tailor-made fishing kits.
-Tourists have a free choice between half-day, complete-day, or even longer fishing trip.
+Tourists have a free choice between half-day, complete-day, or even longer fishing trips.
 Aside from that, they also have lodging options and transportation assistance for tourists or guests’ needs.

 13. Enjoy a world-class music experience at the Caird Hall